Dr. Anandita Arora joins Harbin Clinic Family Medicine Rome

 She decided to practice Internal Medicine because she wanted more than procedures.
 She was fascinated by the way Internal Medicine focuses on three major elements of care:

 To Arora, primary care is not just about transactional medicine and impersonal treatment.
 Instead, it requires a multi-sided approach to serve patients best.
 She also uses a “teach-back method” with patients.
-In other words, before someone leaves her office, she makes sure that her patient can reiterate back to her all they have learned about their diagnosis and care.
+Before someone leaves her office, she makes sure that her patient can reiterate back to her all they have learned about their diagnosis and care.

 Arora received her medical degree from Bangalore Medical College & Research Institute, India.
 She completed her residency in Internal Medicine and her fellowship in Geriatric Medicine at Wayne State University School of Medicine at the Detroit Medical Center.